Hand transplantation: Other hand transplantation surgeries

 On 28 July 2015, doctors at the Children's Hospital of Philadelphia performed the first successful bilateral hand transplant on a child.
 At the age of 2, Zion Harvey lost his hands and feet to a life-threatening infection.
 Six years later, at age 8, he had both of his hands replaced in a double hand transplant.

 On 2 August 2016, the reconstructive transplantation team at the Jawaharlal Institute of Postgraduate Medical Education and Research (JIPMER), Puducherry, performed the first intergender hand transplantation in India on a 16-year-old boy who had lost both his hands in an electrocution injury.
-The donor was a 54-year-old lady who was brain dead following a road traffic accident.
+The donor was a 54-year-old woman who was brain dead following a road traffic accident.

-On 26 October 2016, the Director of hand transplantation at UCLA, Dr. Kodi Azari, and his team, performed a hand transplant on 51-year-old entertainment executive from Los Angeles, Jonathan Koch at Ronald Reagan UCLA Medical Center.
+On 26 October 2016, the director of hand transplantation at UCLA, Dr. Kodi Azari, and his team, performed a hand transplant on 51-year-old entertainment executive from Los Angeles, Jonathan Koch at Ronald Reagan UCLA Medical Center.
 Koch underwent a 17-hour procedure to replace his left hand, which he lost to a mysterious, life-threatening illness that struck him in January 2015.
-On June 23, 2015, Koch had the amputation surgery, also performed by Dr. Kodi Azari, which was designed to prep him to receive a transplanted limb.
+On June 23, 2015, Koch had the amputation surgery, also performed by Azari, which was designed to prep him to receive a transplanted limb.
 This included severing the left hand closer to the wrist than the elbow.
 Azari kept all the nerves and tendons long and extended, which would give him plenty to work with later.
-Then he sutured them together and attached them to the stump of bone to keep them from retracting.
+He sutured them together and attached them to the stump of bone to keep them from retracting.
 This is the first known hand transplant case in which the hand was amputated in preparation for a hand transplant, as opposed to previous hand transplant patients who have undergone typical amputation surgeries.
-Azari's theory about prepping the hand for a transplant during the initial amputation surgery would later be supported by Koch when he was able to move his thumb only two hours after he woke up from the 17-hour transplant surgery and move his entire hand only two days after surgery.
+Azari's theory about prepping the hand for a transplant during the initial amputation surgery was later supported by Koch when he was able to move his thumb only two hours after he woke up from the 17-hour transplant surgery, and was able to move his entire hand only two days after surgery.